filipstrand/lagrangian-mechanics/README.md

 # lagrangian-mechanics

 Here we present the code used in our [Bachelor's thesis](http://filipstrand.com/) on Lagrangian mechanics.
-The code consists of two independent parts: Modeling and animating.
+The code consists of two independent parts:

+* [Maple Code](https://github.com/filipstrand/lagrangian-mechanics/blob/master/maple_code) (for modeling and solving the equations of motion)
+* Python code (for animating the systems in Blender)

+Modeling and animating.